 GHC hits milestone of having given more than 1,000 college scholarships to scholars living in affordable housing.

 Founder and Chief Executive Officer

 GHC Housing Partners’ Founder and CEO is responsible for the company’s vision, strategy and operational oversight.
 Since 1987, Mr. Perlman’s career has encompassed a wide spectrum of acquisitions and development throughout the United States with a specialization on affordable housing.
 Mr. Perlman acquired his first Project-Based Section 8 property in 1993, which later that year became his first low-income housing tax credit property.
-Today, Mr. Perlman is the key principal in more than 18,000 affordable housing units in 24 states, including more than 6,000 low-income housing tax credit units.
+Today, Mr. Perlman is the key principal in more than 30,000 units, 250 partnerships and more than $2.5 billion of real estate.

 Mr. Perlman is widely known at HUD offices and state housing agencies throughout the

 United States and has longstanding relationships with Fannie Mae, Freddie Mac and FHA,